The Radio Counterpart to the Fast X-ray Transient EP240414a: Discussion

 For our measured $\beta_{\rm{eq},\rm{N}}=3.3$ we have that $\beta_{\rm{on}}\approx0.8$ or $\Gamma_{\rm{on}}\approx1.6$.
 We can compare this with simply considering the Doppler factor required for an apparent velocity of $3.3c$ to appear sub-relativistic.
 From \citep{fender2019} this requires $\delta_{D}^{49/34}\gtrsim3.3$ implying a velocity above $0.7c$ and a jet angle below $\simeq25^{\circ}$.
 This is similar to the result derived using the methodology outlined above.
 Further, the condition $\delta_{D}^{49/34}=\beta_{\rm{eq,N}}$ provides a reasonable approximation to the minimum energy as a function of $\Gamma$ and $\theta$ (the solid white line in \Cref{fig:min_en}) and approaches it in the limit $\beta\rightarrow1$.
 We demonstrate this in \Cref{fig:min_dop} for $\beta_{\rm{eq,N}}=3.3$.

 Our results imply that the emitting region responsible for the radio emission from EP240414a was expanding at least moderately relativistically at 30 days post explosion.
 The Newtonian equipartition energy ($E_{\rm{eq},\rm{N}}\approx1.5\times10^{49}\,\rm{erg}$) is reduced by a factor of $\sim10$ for the on-axis relativistic case (e.g. $e_{\rm{on}}=0.1$).
-Such constraints are similar to those derived from equipartition in other long GRBs \citep[e.g.][]{bright2023}, however the potentially large Lorentz factors and uncertain geometries of GRB jets make comparison challenging, for example if the opening angle of the jet $\theta_{j}>1/\Gamma$ then the energy is underestimated by a factor or $4\Gamma^{2}(1-\cos\theta_{j})$.
+The potentially large Lorentz factors and uncertain geometries of GRB jets make comparison challenging, for example if the opening angle of the jet $\theta_{j}>1/\Gamma$ then the energy is underestimated by a factor or $4\Gamma^{2}(1-\cos\theta_{j})$.

 Due to our sparse temporal sampling there is significant uncertainty on the peak flux density and frequency at $3\,\rm{GHz}$.
 We demonstrate in \Cref{fig:peak_unc} that only a small region of the peak flux density and peak time parameter space would have produced a $\beta_{\rm eq,N}$ less than the one we inferred, and no solutions exists for $\beta_{\rm eq,N}\lesssim2$ (or $\Gamma_{\rm on}\gtrsim1.3$).
 While the upper bound of the peak flux density is not constrained, our ATA observations indicate that EP240414a was likely not more than a few mJy at peak.